NixOS/nix/doc/manual/src/command-ref/conf-file.md

   - `hashed-mirrors`
     A list of web servers used by `builtins.fetchurl` to obtain files by hash.
 The default is `http://tarballs.nixos.org/`.
-Given a hash type ht and a base-16 hash h, Nix will try to download the file from `hashed-mirror/ht/h`.
+Given a hash type *ht* and a base-16 hash *h*, Nix will try to download the file from `hashed-mirror/ht/h`.
 This allows files to be downloaded even if they have disappeared from their original URI.
 For example, given the default mirror `http://tarballs.nixos.org/`, when building the